-Daily evapotranspiration (ET) of the Kobresia pygmaea ecosystem was about 2 mm d-1 during dry periods and increased to 6 mm d-1 after sufficient precipitation (not shown).
-This was confirmed with three different approaches: small weighable micro-lysimeters giving a direct measure of ET from small soil columns over several days, eddycovariance measurements, but representing a larger area of ca. 150 m radius, and SEWAB simulations.
-For a 33 day period at Kema 2010, ET for both micro-lysimeter and simulations varied around 1.9 mm d-1, reflecting drier conditions, while in 2012 the micro-lysimeter showed a maximum ET of 2.7 mm d-1 at BS, and the simulations 3.5 mm d-1 at IM (Fig. 3).
-In summary, all approaches showed no clear differences between ET from IM and BS spots.
-Even for dense vegetation cover (IM), a considerable part of ET stems from evaporation.
-At DM and BS, transpiration of the small aboveground part of Kobresia is decreasing, but it is compensated by evaporation.
+3.2 Class-specific comparison of evapotranspiration with micro-lysimeter measurements and SEWAB simulations columns over several days and SEWAB simulations.
+For a 33-day period at Kema 2010, ET for both micro-lysimeter and simulations varied around 1.9 mm d-1, reflecting drier conditions, while in 2012 the micro-lysimeter showed a maximum ET of $2.7 \,\mathrm{mm}\,\mathrm{d}^{-1}$ at BS, and the simulations $3.5 \,\mathrm{mm}\,\mathrm{d}^{-1}$ at IM (Fig. 3).
+In both periods, the lysimeter measurements do not differ significantly between IM and BS (two-sided Wilcoxon rank sum test, n = 4).
+The model results support this finding in general, as they are within the 95% confidence interval (1.96 × standard error) of the lysimeter measurements in three cases; however they differ significantly from the lysimeter measurements for IM in 2012.
+The model results suggest that even for dense vegetation cover (IM), a considerable part of ET stems from evaporation.
+At DM and BS, transpiration of the small aboveground part of Kobresia is lower, but it is compensated by evaporation.
 Therefore, the water balance is mainly driven by physical factors, i.e. atmospheric evaporative demand and soil water content.